liamhaller/embrace-uncertainty/README.md

 This repository contains R code and analysis for "A Call to Embrace Uncertainty: Rethinking Statistical Inference in Migration Research," which compares Bayesian and frequentist approaches using Turkish migration aspiration data from the EUMAGINE project.

-## Overview

-The paper demonstrates how Bayesian methods can address key limitations of frequentist statistics in migration research by:
-- Directly quantifying hypothesis probabilities rather than producing binary significance tests
-- Incorporating prior knowledge from existing literature into statistical models
-- Providing intuitive uncertainty quantification for policy communication

 ## Replication

 ### Data Requirements